-If you used mail order in the past and do not want the pharmacy to automatically fill and ship each new prescription, please contact us by calling CVS Caremark Customer Care toll-free at 1-844-449-0358, TTY dial 711.
+If you used mail order in the past and do not want the pharmacy to automatically fill and ship each new prescription, please contact us by logging on to your Caremark.com account or by calling CVS Customer Care.

-If you have never used our mail order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately.
-This will give you an opportunity to make sure that the pharmacy is delivering the correct drug (including strength, amount, and form) and, if necessary, allow you to cancel or delay the order before you are billed and it is shipped.
-It is important that you respond each time you are contacted by the pharmacy, to let them know what to do with the new prescription and to prevent any delays in shipping.
+If you have never used our mail-order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately.
+It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or cancel the new prescription.